 Accounting services in Singapore are necessary for every type of business, whether a small enterprise or a giant corporation.
 Therefore, you decide on the best place to work.
 When you are pondering on this, think about the kind of work environment where you thrive.
 Do you enjoy spending lots of quiet time alone surrounded by papers and files?
 Do you enjoy engaging in meetings and deliberations over business prospects?
 It’s your choice.
 Also, think about your goals: would you like to join a team of consultants or joint an accounting team?

 With a clear picture of the accounting field and ideal job that suits your personality and strengths, the next obvious step is mapping your career path.

 You will probably need to: obtain a Bachelor’s Degree – you don’t have to go to a top big-name university, just ask for recommendations from leading accounting firms in.

 Undertake Certification Exams – accountancy here in Singapore – CIMA (Chartered Institute of Management Accountants), ISCA (Institute of Singapore Chartered Accountants), and CPA (Certified Public Accountant) will give you an edge.
 Take up Internships in an accounting firm – You’ll get the first-hand experience of the demands of the job and insights into the nature of work.
 After gaining some experience at work and having tested your strengths and abilities, you can then enrol for a Master’s Degree program and become adept at your specialisation area.

-Planning your career path as an aspiring accountant is essential.
+Planning your career path as an aspiring accountant (Also see What does an accounting service do for your business?) is essential.
 However, qualifications do not constitute the whole person.
 Of more importance are your attitude, personality and the relationships you establish.